superbrothers/kubernetes-docs/kubectl_wait.md

       --allow-missing-template-keys   If true, ignore any errors in templates when a field or map key is missing in the template.
 Only applies to golang and jsonpath output formats. (default true)
       --field-selector string         Selector (field query) to filter on, supports '=', '==', and '!='.(e.g. --field-selector key1=value1,key2=value2).
 The server only supports a limited number of field queries per type.
   -f, --filename strings              identifying the resource.
-      --for string                    The condition to wait on: [delete|condition=condition-name].
-The default status value of condition-name is true, you can set false with condition=condition-name=false
+      --for string                    The condition to wait on: [delete|condition=condition-name|jsonpath='{JSONPath expression}'=JSONPath Condition].
+The default status value of condition-name is true, you can set false with condition=condition-name=false.
   -h, --help                          help for wait
       --local                         If true, annotation will NOT contact api-server but run locally.
   -o, --output string                 Output format.
 One of: json|yaml|name|go-template|go-template-file|template|templatefile|jsonpath|jsonpath-as-json|jsonpath-file.